 What is Montessori?

-Montessori is an approach to the education of children.
-It is a way of looking at, and understanding, children.
-It is a view of how children develop and learn, which has been translated into a systematic method of education based upon careful scientific study.
 The Montessori educational system is unique in that it has successfully undergone continued development for over one hundred years, and has been used effectively with children with all levels and abilities, include diverse and additional needs, in different countries around the world.
 Perhaps the most significant reason for its success is that it is a comprehensive method of education, resulting from an integration of research on development, learning, curriculum, and teaching.

 How does Montessori’s understanding of the child influence her view of education?

 Since Montessori schools are based upon the principle that “…the child, not the teacher, is the constructor of man, and so of society…” (Montessori, Education for a New World, 1946, p.
 1), it is felt that the, “teachers can only help the great work that is being done…” (Montessori, Education for a New World, 1946, p.
 3).
 “Education is not what the teacher gives; education is a natural process spontaneously carried out by the human individual, and is acquired not by listening to words, but by experiences upon the environment” (Montessori, Education for a New World, 1946, pp. 3-4).
 Therefore, the teacher’s job is to provide the materials and environment which will aid development, and to be ready to respond when help is needed.

 How is a Montessori programme different from other programmes?

 A Montessori programme is different from other educational programmes in a number of ways.